 Did someone say Free Hot Deluxe Breakfast?
 Yep!
 There’s nothing like recharging your spring break batteries with scrambled eggs, grits, hashbrowns, biscuits & gravy, and more!
 All served cafeteria-style year-round, from 7-10 am.

 Our prime beach location is perfect for playing on the beach all day and exploring the Grand Strand in the evening.
 When you book 3+ nights you’ll save up to 30%, there’s nothing better than saving money on vacation!
+Stay at Monterey Bay and let us take the guesswork out of all the planning with our hassle-free “Everything Included” rates!
 You must be at least 21 years of age to book at Monterey Bay.

 There are so many great things to do during the day besides the obvious (and very satisfying) beach or pool lounging.
 For instance, why not try renting a jet ski for the afternoon or taking a boat tour on the gorgeous Atlantic?